 T-ICSP approved in October 2017.

-- Strategic Outcome 2: Vulnerable Jordanians, including school-aged children, are enabled to meet their basic food and nutrition needs all year long.
+- Strategic Outcome 1: Food-insecure households and vulnerable populations, (including school-aged children) are able to meet basic food and nutrition needs all year-round

 - Strategic Outcome 2: Targeted populations, including children 6-59 months and pregnant and lactating women in targeted departments have improved nutritional status in line with national targets by 2023

 - Strategic Outcome 3: Food-insecure smallholders and communities in targeted areas have enhanced livelihoods and resilience to better support food security and nutrition needs by 2023

 - Strategic Outcome 4: National and subnational institutions have strengthened capacity to manage food security and nutrition policies and programmes by 2023

 The T-CSP is aligned with WFP’s strategic results 1, 2, 3 and 5.